saleor/saleor-checkout/README.md

 Here's how the configuration should look like in the end:
 ![Vercel env variable final configuration](./docs/setup-vercel-3.png)

-After you're done re-deploy the app
+After you're done, re-deploy the app

 > ⚠️  Make sure that you **didn't** select the "Redeploy with existing Build Cache."  option